Classification of inductive limits of 1-dimensional NCCW complexes: Simple C -algebras

-\begin{proposition} Consider the class $\mathcal C$ of C$^*$-algebras that are unital, simple, non-elementary, with a unique 2-quasitracial state and with strict comparison of positive elements.
-Then the Jiang-Su algebra is the unique C$^*$-algebra in $\mathcal C$ with the property that for any $A\in \mathcal C$ there exists, up to approximate unitary equivalence, a unique unital embedding from $\mathcal Z$ to $A$. \end{proposition} \begin{proof} We have already argued in the previous paragraph that $\mathcal Z$ embeds unitally and in a unique way--up to approximate unitary equivalence--into any C$^*$-algebra in $\mathcal C$.
-Suppose that $\mathcal Z'$ is another C$^*$-algebra in $\mathcal C$ with this same property.
+\begin{proposition} Consider the class $\mathcal C$ of C$^*$-algebras that are unital, simple, non-elementary, of stable rank one, with a unique 2-quasitracial state and with strict comparison of positive elements.
+Then the Jiang-Su algebra is the unique C$^*$-algebra in $\mathcal C$ with the property that for any $A\in \mathcal C$ there exists, up to approximate unitary equivalence, a unique unital embedding from $\mathcal Z$ to $A$. \end{proposition} \begin{proof} We have already argued in the previous paragraph that $\mathcal Z$ embeds unitally and in a unique way -- up to approximate unitary equivalence -- into any C$^*$-algebra in $\mathcal C$.
+Suppose that $\mathcal Z'$ is another C$^*$-algebra in $\mathcal C$ with this property.
 Then there exist unital embeddings $\phi\colon \mathcal Z\to \mathcal Z'$ and $\psi\colon \mathcal Z'\to \mathcal Z$.
 By the uniqueness of unital embeddings of $\mathcal Z$ in $\mathcal Z$, the endomorphism $\psi\circ \phi$ is approximately inner.
 Similarly, $\phi\circ\psi$ is also approximately inner.
-It follows by a standard intertwining argument that $\mathcal Z'\cong \mathcal Z$. \end{proof}
+It follows by a standard intertwining argument that $\mathcal Z'\cong \mathcal Z$ (see, e.g., \cite{elliotttowards}). \end{proof}